QuantumFF/aldex/memory-bank/activeContext.md

 7. **Add Album Workflow:** Moved "Add Album" from a separate page to a modal dialog (`AddAlbumDialog`) accessible directly from the library view.
 8. **Filtering:** Navigation between "Library", "Wishlist", etc., is now handled entirely by client-side filters within the main view.
 9. **UI Polish:** Switched to `NativeSelect` for library filters ("Status", "Progress") to prevent overflow and ensure better mobile/desktop compatibility.
+10. **Column Control:** Replaced the dropdown selector for column count with `+` and `-` buttons.
+This makes the resizing action more intuitive and accessible.

 ## Development Preferences